thwowu/BDPA_Assign3_TWU/README.md

 ### StopWords Utilization

 Learned from the last assignment, we have had the StopWords.
-For this assignment pre-prossessing part, I import the StopWords list (the [input file](https://github.com/thwowu/BDPA_Assign3_TWU/blob/master/Pre-Processing/read_input/stopWords.csv), extracting from pg100.txt) to eliminate the high frequency apparence words (>4000 times occurrence) and use pattern to filter out.
+For this assignment pre-prossessing part, I import the StopWords list ([WordCount Input File](https://github.com/thwowu/BDPA_Assign3_TWU/blob/master/Pre-Processing/read_input/stopWords.csv), extracting from pg100.txt) to eliminate the high frequency apparence words (>4000 times occurrence) and use pattern to filter out.

 ```
 HashSet<String> stopWords = new HashSet<String>();